michaelt/lens-simple/README.md

 -----

-The pong exampe from `lens/examples` is included here as an illustration of the strenth of `lens-families` + `lens-families-th`.
+The pong example from `lens/examples` is included here as an illustration of the strenth of `lens-families` + `lens-families-th`.
 Apart from the change of imports we are missing only the `(<~)` operator (just as well if we are planning on using pipes), so the only substantive change is to replace

     reset = do
       ballPos .= (0, 0)